Remote Tutoring Sessions

 Aside from the obvious health benefit of remote tutoring, there's also a huge convenience factor for both the student and whoever would transport the student, especially in winter, and there's less environmental impact.

 A lot of people remember the nightmare of remote school and are turned off by the prospect of remote tutoring, but I'd like to reassure you that remote one-on-one tutoring is very different from a remote classroom.
 Groups are really hard to do online.
-Remote tutoring is more like a phone call, but with great video and great audio.
-In addition to Zoom (please ask for the Zoom link), I use some great tools to make mathematics come alive on a computer screen, notably GNU TeXmacs (from which I can generate a pdf that the student can refer to after the session) and GeoGebra or Desmos for graphing and geometry, and Notability on my ipad so I can write on a whiteboard almost the old fashioned way.
+Remote tutoring is more like a phone call, but with great video and audio quality.
+In addition to Zoom (please ask for the Zoom link), I use some great tools to make mathematics come alive on a computer screen.
+Mostly I use Notability on my ipad so I can write on a whiteboard almost the old fashioned way, but I also use GNU TeXmacs for real-time math typesetting and GeoGebra or Desmos for graphing and geometry.
+I can make pdfs of that work available after the session.

 While it's not necessary, sessions work best if I can see a student's work as they do it.
 I know of three options:

-2. A stand for a smartphone (e.g this) that can aim the phone camera down at the paper (not all stands can do that).
+2. If a tablet is unavailable, another great approach is a stand for a smartphone (e.g this) that can aim the phone camera down at the paper (not all stands can do that).
 The student joins the zoom on their computer and on the phone.
-Please make sure to:
+Please make sure to make sure that:

-• flip to the back camera, not the selfie camera, since it's a better camera;
+• you use the back camera, not the selfie camera, since it's a better camera;

-• make sure that only one of the phone and the computer "joins audio" to avoid feedback.
+• only one of the phone and the computer "joins audio" to avoid feedback;

-• make sure the work area is well-lit despite the student's hand and the mounted phone
+• the work area is well-lit despite the student's hand and the mounted phone.

-3. (Most expensive) A document camera which the student aims at their work.
+3. A similar approach is to use a document camera which the student aims at their work.
 Make sure the camera's output is compatible with your computer (usually USB-A or USB-C).
 Using the zoom settings, the student can switch to the document camera so I can see what they are doing.
-Again, make sure the lighting works well.
+Again, please make sure the lighting works well.

 These techniques do make sessions work better, but sessions also work well without these technologies, since I often use my computer screen as my blackboard.
 I often take dictation, so we both see the student's work on my screen, while demonstrating what I hope are good work habits.

-If things aren't working, please call or text.
+If the technology isn't working, please call or text.
 There's always the possibility that I might not have power or Internet, especially if the weather is interesting.

 passionatelycurious.comMath tutorComputer Science tutorWhat's with the '90s Web site?contact